soxueren/atsd/api/network/README.md

 ### Schema

-* There is no need to create entities, metrics, tags ahead of time prior to inserting data.
+* New entities, metrics, and tags are automatically created when inserting data.
-* New entity and metric names will be automatically created provided they meet naming requirements.
 * The number of unique identifiers is subject to the following default limits:

 |**Type**| **Max Identifier**|